A Roadmap to Intelligent Watersheds

 Intelligent systems can help

 An intelligent system creates data-to-decision pathways by digitally linking sensing systems, data management systems, and analysis tools to inform decisions.
 These systems can operate autonomously or with human input along the information pathway.
-Intelligent systems for water resources are rapidly being adopted at the household and facility scales – but have yet to enjoy such interest at watershed scales.
+Intelligent systems for water resources are rapidly being adopted at the household and facility scales; however, they have yet to enjoy such interest at watershed scales.

 A flow chart showing the steps of data creation to management to use.